-- political or labor instability in countries where our facilities, contractors, and suppliers are located; - political or military conflict, which could cause a delay in the transportation of raw materials and products to us and an increase in transportation costs: - heightened terrorism security concerns; - disease epidemics and health-related concerns, such as COVID-19 or the coronavirus; - imposition of regulations and quotas relating to imports and our ability to adjust timely to changes in trade regulations; - imposition of tariffs, duties, taxes and other charges on imports and/or exports; and - imposition or the repeal of laws that affect intellectual property rights.
+- political or labor instability in countries where our facilities, contractors, and suppliers are located; - political or military conflict, which could cause a delay in the transportation of raw materials and products to us and an increase in transportation costs: - heightened terrorism security concerns; - disease epidemics and health-related concerns, such as COVID-19 or the coronavirus; - imposition of regulations and quotas relating to imports and our ability to adjust timely to changes in trade regulations; - imposition of tariffs, duties, taxes and other charges on imports and/or exports; - the effect of inflation on our business, including any future pricing actions taken in an effort to mitigate the effects of inflation and potential impacts on our revenue, operating margins and net income; and - imposition or the repeal of laws that affect intellectual property rights.

-Compliance costs related to environmental requirements could negatively impact our financial results.
+Compliance costs related to environmental requirements, including those associated with Per- and Polyfluoroalkyl Substances (PFAS), could negatively impact our financial results.

-We are, and any of our vendors or customers may be subject to extensive federal, state, local and foreign laws, regulations, rules and ordinances relating to pollution, protection of the environment, climate change, greenhouse gas emissions, and the generation, storage, handling, transportation, treatment, disposal and remediation of hazardous substances and waste materials.
+We are, and any of our vendors or customers may be subject to extensive federal, state, local and foreign laws, regulations, rules and ordinances relating to pollution, protection of the environment, climate change, greenhouse gas emissions, and the generation, storage, handling, transportation, treatment, disposal and remediation of hazardous substances and waste materials, including Per- and Polyfluoroalkyl Substances (PFAS).
+In 2024, certain of our products and inventory containing PFAS resulted in charges, and we may face additional liabilities in the future.
 Costs and capital expenditures relating to environmental, health or safety matters are subject to evolving regulatory requirements and depend on the timing of the promulgation and enforcement of specific standards which impose the requirements.
 Moreover, changes in environmental regulations could inhibit or interrupt our operations, or require modifications to our facilities.
 Accordingly, environmental, health or safety regulatory matters could result in significant unanticipated costs or liabilities.